 After the private partner has been selected, the parties execute the PPP agreement, which may be effective for between three and 49 years.
-A typical term of the PPP agreements executed to date is between 20 and 25 years.
+A typical term of PPP agreements executed to date is between 20 and 25 years.
 The Law also mandates for the minimum requirements for the contents of the PPP agreement.
-Importantly, the Law does not prohibit the transfer of the PPP object to the public partner, nor does it specify the stage at which such a transfer may take place.
+Importantly, the Law does not prohibit the transfer of the PPP object to the public partner; nor does it specify the stage at which such a transfer may take place.
 Thus, the Law allows parties to exercise their freedom to negotiate the terms of transfer as they find most fit.
-Freedom of contract in PPP agreement allows the application of well-established PPP models such as BOOT, build–operate–transfer, among others.
+Freedom of contract in PPP agreements allows the application of well-established PPP models such as BOOT or build–operate–transfer, among others.
 The Law also envisages that lenders and public partners may have step-in rights that may be exercised in accordance with the terms of the PPP agreement.

 Finally, the Law does not restrict the rights of the parties to choose the substantive governing law applicable to the PPP agreement and dispute resolution mechanism.

 The new Law on Public Procurement was passed in April 2018.
 It incorporates international public procurement principles, such as the professionalism of the procurer, reasonableness, rationality and cost-efficiency, transparency, competitiveness and objectiveness, proportionality, consistency and the impermissibility of corruption.
 The Law provides for five types of public procurement procedures, namely e-procurement, reverse auction (in electronic form), competitive bidding, tender and procurement from a single supplier.